Sup2point0/integrity/guides/complete-square/why.md

 Completing the square is an exercise in algebraic accuracy – a really good one, at that.
 Simple but devastating, quick to check with a graph plot, and actually useful

 The strategy of completing the square is by no means confined to quadratic equations; in fact, it can often come in helpful with gleaning information about higher order polynomials.
-It is a vital weapon for enabling many substitutions in [integration](~).
-And of course, there is its alternative universe alter ego [completing the rectangle](~) (also known as *Simon’s Favourite Factorising Trick*) often used in solving diophantine equations.
+It is a vital weapon for enabling many substitutions in [integration](../integration/strats/complete-square.md).
+And of course, there is its alternative universe alter ego [completing the rectangle<sup>↗</sup>](https://brilliant.org/wiki/diophantine-equations-solve-by-factoring/) (also known as *Simon’s Favourite Factorising Trick*) often used in solving diophantine equations.